12 Tips for Handling Difficult Conversations at Work

 Make sure not to dismiss their point of view, particularly if the issue is regarding a complaint from another member of staff.
 Even if, for instance, you know that they can say nothing in their own defence, giving them the opportunity to talk and paying attention when they do will allow them to be less defensive.
 Not to mention, it will help create a dialogue of open communication and make things easier for everyone.

 People aren’t their best selves when put on the spot.
 Give the person you’re talking to plenty of time to consider what you’re saying by speaking slowly and pausing regularly.
 That way, you end up with fewer indignant excuses and more reasonable, thought-out responses.

 If possible, use only your own observations as a backup during a difficult conversation.
 This avoids any 'he said, she said, they said' nonsense and helps you get right to the points that need to be made.

 The more real evidence you have of problematic behaviour, the easier it is to state your case clearly and the harder it is for the employee in question to accuse you of being unfair.

 8. Avoid emotional language

-Don’t tell them how you ‘feel’ or express personal disappointment – it adds unnecessary emotional drama to an already charged conversation.
+Don’t tell the person you're speaking to how you ‘feel’ or express personal disappointment – this makes it more about you than the issue you're discussing.
+It also adds unnecessary emotional drama to an already charged conversation.

 9. Bring a witness